 - Employee Attraction & Retention: A sustainably designed office signals care—for both people and planet—which resonates strongly with today’s talent pool.

-Four Pillars of Eco‑Friendly Design
+Four Pillars of Eco-Friendly, Sustainable Office Design

 - Daylight Harvesting: Use automated shades, light shelves, and occupancy sensors to maximize natural illumination while avoiding glare and overheating.